C-Claus/Miscellaneous/README.md

-#This tool is meant to make a quick export to Excel

 **RevitPythonShell export to Excel**
+#This script is meant to make a quick export to Excel from Revit

 **Start RevitPythonShell**